reschjonas/EscalateX/README.md

 ## 📖 About

-EscalateX is a cybersecurity tool designed to identify priviledge escalation vectors on Linux systems.
+EscalateX is a cybersecurity tool designed to identify privilege escalation vectors on Linux systems.
 Automating the process of finding potential vulnerabilities and a modern alternative to LinPEAS is the purpose of EscalateX.

 The tool is currently in its early development phase.
 Bugs can and will occur while running the tool - therefore, please report your findings by sending me an email.